 To open a bank account in Japan you will need the following: work/student visa (bring your passport), Japanese ID (Zairyū Card), and telephone number.
 Some banks require a hanko (判子) or inkan (印鑑), which is a personal seal used to sign official documents, but don’t worry if you don’t have one – certain banks will allow you to use your signature instead.
 Keep in mind that if you are here on a tourist visa, you won’t be able to open an account.

-Shinsei bank is the easiest option for newcomers who want to open a bank account in Japan.
-Some of the more traditional Japanese banks such as Mizuho and Sumitomo are fine for those who are fluent in Japanese and plan on staying here for the long haul, but for overall convenience and ease of use, Shinsei is a better choice.
+Japan Post bank (JP bank; ゆうちょ銀行) is the easiest option for newcomers who want to open a bank account in Japan.
+Some of the more traditional Japanese banks such as Mizuho and Sumitomo are fine for those who are fluent in Japanese and plan on staying here for the long haul, but for the purpose of getting started, JP bank is a better choice.

 Japan Post bank

-Checking and savings accounts can also be opened with the Japanese post office.
+Checking and savings accounts can be opened with the Japanese post office.
 While not as English-friendly as Shinsei, opening an account is easy and does not require a hanko or inkan.
-Additionally, there are no fees when transferring money from overseas to a JP bank account.
+International transfer fees are usually 4,000 yen.
 This is also the only Japanese bank that will allow minors to open their own bank account.

 Types of accounts